wentasah/ros2nix/README.md

                         Set sourceRoot attribute value in the generated Nix expression.
 Substring '{package_name}' gets replaced
+                        with the package name. (default: None) --extra-build-inputs DEP1,DEP2,...
+                        Additional dependencies to add to the generated Nix expressions (default: []) --extra-propagated-build-inputs DEP1,DEP2,...
+                        Additional dependencies to add to the generated Nix expressions (default: []) --extra-check-inputs DEP1,DEP2,...
+                        Additional dependencies to add to the generated Nix expressions (default: []) --extra-native-build-inputs DEP1,DEP2,...
-                        with the package name. (default: None) --flake               Generate top-level flake.nix instead of default.nix.
+                        Additional dependencies to add to the generated Nix expressions (default: []) --flake               Generate top-level flake.nix instead of default.nix.
-                        Use with --fetch if some package.xml files are outside of the flake repo. (default: False) --nixfmt              Format the resulting expressions with nixfmt (default:
+                        Use with --fetch if some package.xml files are outside of the flake repo (default: False) --nixfmt              Format the resulting expressions with nixfmt (default:
                         False)
   --copyright-holder COPYRIGHT_HOLDER